DHTMLX/gantt-docs/data/desktop/inline_editing.md

 Let’s consider behavior of the editor when validation is enabled.

 For example, you have opened the editor in a Grid cell via a mouse pointer.
-The following approach will be performed on your actions:
+The following approach will be applied for your further action:

 - Pressing Escape after editing a cell will close the editor without saving any changes.
 - Pressing Enter will confirm and close the editor if the value is valid, otherwise the input value will be discarded.